An Introduction to The Magic Flute

 Actor, writer and director, Simon McBurney is the founder of the theatre company Complicité.
 He recently had success with The Encounter at the Barbican, and has had roles in Harry Potter and Mission Impossible.

-McBurney’s magical production of Mozart’s classic opera will be returning to the London Coliseum for the second time.
-The inventive staging uses props and projections to create the enchanted world in which the opera is set.
-For this production, the ENO Orchestra play on a stage-level platform, elevating them out of the usual ‘pit’.
+Due to it’s popularity, McBurney’s magical production of Mozart’s classic opera has return to the London Coliseum multiple times.
+It delighted audiences with the inventive staging, using props and projections to create the enchanted world in which the opera is set, and for his unusual Orchestral arrangement – the ENO Orchestra play on a stage-level platform, elevating them out of the usual pit.